 4 Affordable Suburbs in Montgomery County, Maryland

 Montgomery County might be known for its affluence, but this community has many affordable options.
-You like city life?
+Do you like city life?
 There are suburbs in the county that hug the border of the nation’s capital.
-Want to live around farms, parks, and lakes?
+Do you want to live around farms, parks, and lakes?
 You can do that too.

 In an area that many media personalities and other luminaries call home, there’s still room for the average 9-to-5 worker looking to spend money wisely.